Population Matters: Activities

 In 2025, Population Matters launched a new five-year strategy (2025–2030), setting out a revised approach to addressing the environmental and social impacts of human population growth, reaffirming the message that "All Populations Matter".

 The organisation commits to working “at the intersection of women’s empowerment and leadership, sexual and reproductive health and rights, the environment and population.”
 It aims to support local and global partners to address the causes and effects of population growth, such as poverty, gender inequality and environmental degradation.

 Key initiatives include conducting original research, supporting grassroots projects through the Empower to Plan programme and engaging in advocacy to raise awareness of population dynamics.
 The strategy also emphasises normalising population discussions in policy and public discourse and affirms a commitment to voluntary, rights-based solutions.

 Population Matters financially supports the editorially independent Journal of Population and Sustainability (JP&S) published by The White Horse Press.
 The JP&S is the only "diamond" open access, peer-reviewed, interdisciplinary journal exploring all aspects of the relationship between human numbers and environmental issues.

 Population Matters is a member of the International Union for Conservation of Nature (IUCN), has consultative status at the United Nations Economic and Social Council (ECOSOC), and is a member of the Wellbeing Economy Alliance.

 Organisational structure

 Population Matters consists of an operational team of staff and a board of trustees, who oversee the work and strategy.
 An Expert Advisory Group provides guidance on key issues and the organisation's patrons provide endorsement and support.
 The Chair of the Board is Sara Parkin OBE, and Jonathan Porritt is the organisation's President.

 Patrons

-Population Matters' patrons are prominent public figures who are concerned about the impacts of human population growth, including Sir David Attenborough, Chris Packham, Dr. Jane Goodall, Leilani Münter, Sir Partha Dasgupta, Professor Paul Ehrlich, and Professor John Guillebaud.
+Population Matters' patrons are prominent public figures who are concerned about the impacts of human population growth, including Sir David Attenborough, Chris Packham, Leilani Münter, Sir Partha Dasgupta, Professor Paul Ehrlich, Professor John Guillebaud and the late Dr. Jane Goodall,.